sdsu-its/book-respondus-test-editor/helpful-procedures.md

 11. Click **Extract** to have Respondus do the URL deciphering \(box number 3\)

-12. In the Description, enter Blackboard@SDSU
+12. In the Description, enter "Blackboard@SDSU"

-13. Type in your Blackboard UserName and Password to connect to Blackboard. \(Note: if you do not share your computer, you can click **Remember my UserName and Password** to retain the login information on your computer.
+13. Type in your Blackboard UserName and Password to connect to Blackboard. \(Note: if you do not share your computer, you can click **Remember my User Name and Password** to retain the login information on your computer.

 14. Select **OK**.
 You should now be able to see your course list by pressing the drop-down menu next to “Choose Course”.